 - make a note, as soon as practical, of what the individual has said, using their own words; - describe the circumstances in which the disclosure came about.
 Take care to distinguish between fact, observation, allegation and opinion.
-It is important that the information you have is accurate; and, - be mindful of the need to be confidential, this information must only be shared with your designated Liaison Person and others only on a need to know basis.
+It is important that the information you have is accurate; and, - be mindful of the need to be confidential, this information must only be shared with your designated safeguarding officer and others only on a need to know basis.

-Consent and Capacity for Vulnerable Adults
+Consent and Capacity for Adults at Risk

-It is important to include the vulnerable adult throughout the process and seek consent for any referral to statutory authorities or the Gardaí unless the adult is in imminent danger of harm.
-Designated Liaison Persons are not in the position to determine the capacity of adults; if you are unsure if an adult is able to consent you should contact the HSE Safeguarding and Protection Team for advice and guidance.
+It is important to include the adult at risk throughout the process and seek consent for any referral to HSCT or the PSNI unless the adult in need of protection is in imminent danger of harm.
+Designated Safeguarding Officers are not in the position to determine the capacity of adults; if you are unsure if an adult is able to consent you should contact the HSCT Trust Adult Safeguarding Team for advice and guidance.

-Particular challenges arise in situations where concerns exist regarding potential abuse of a vulnerable person and that person does not want to engage or co-operate with interventions.
-This can be complex particularly in domestic situations.
-Where an adult indicates that they do not wish to engage or cooperate with the HSE and the HSE continues to have concerns, the HSE will need to consider the issue of capacity and in that regard the following will be noted:
+Particular challenges arise in situations where concerns exist regarding potential abuse of an adult at risk and that person does not want to engage or co-operate with interventions.
+This can be complex particularly in domestic situations, for example.
+If an adult at risk does not want a referral made to the HSCT or PSNI, the Designated Safeguarding Officer must contact the Adult Safeguarding Team for advice and guidance about whether or not to make a referral.
+These factors will influence whether or not a referral without consent needs to be made: